tinymce/tinymce-docs/rtc/jwt-authentication.md

 {% include auth/jwt-endpoint-setup-procedure.md %}

+## Generating a secure encryption key

+> **Caution**: These suggestions may not guarantee a secure connection.
+If data secrecy is important to you please consult a security professional.

+Encryption security is a trade off between the complexity of generating a key and the risk of compromise should the key be disclosed to an unknown third party.
+Here are some suggested ways to generate keys, in descending order of safety:

+* Store a global list of keys for your application, and use the document ID along with random data to salt the current key _on your server_ to produce a key unique to the document session.
+Do not return the salt data to `keyHint`; return an identifier that can be used to look up the unique key on the server.
+* Use a fixed random key for each document, and generate random salt data to provide a unique key for each session.
+Pass the salt data to `keyHint`.
+* Generate and store a fixed random key for each document in your database.
+Ignore the `keyHint` input field and return a fixed arbitrary `keyHint` value.

 ## Need help?

 {{ site.companyname }} recommends looking into how JWT works; some knowledge about JWT is necessary to implement RTC.
 This can be tricky, so if you need some help contact our support team.